nrbrt2002/force-coa-entry-project/README.md

 - To add categories and subcategories of things he spent money on.
 - To be able to link expenses with related categories or subcategories.
 - Display transactions summary in a visualized way.

+for any Additional adia feel free to make a PR or let me knwo what to do or to collect in any case.
+###### Thank you